-Let’s go over some best practices for that product page:
+Let’s go over some best practices for product pages:

-- Create scarcity: only a limited number of products available, that will encourage visitors to buy.
+- Create scarcity: if you have only a limited number of products available, that will encourage visitors to buy.
 But be honest about the numbers.

 - Add ratings and reviews.
-Social proof helps in comparisons and creates trust.
+Social proof helps in comparisons and builds trust.

 - In stock or not?
-Be clear about that, as it will help manage visitor’s expectations.
+Be clear about that, as it will help manage visitor expectations.

 - Add to cart AND add to wishlist.
-People might not want to purchase right away because of budget or other reasons.
+People might not want to purchase right away for budget or other reasons.

 - Multiple product images.
-Make up for the fact that the customer can’t pick up the product in a store and looking at it from all angles, please add more than one image.
+Make up for the fact that the customer can’t pick up the product and look at it from all angles by adding more than one image.

 - Offer product bundles.
 Buy this and that, as these products belong together.
 You might offer a discount for that bundle as a sales promotion.

 - Free shipping, or free shipping on any orders over a certain amount.
-It’s a nice gesture and a sales argument.
+It’s a nice gesture and yet another reason to buy from you.

-- Related products, people that bought this product also bought, etcetera.
-Show me more; I might need to spend more money.
+- Related products, people who bought this product also bought that product, etc. If you show them more products, they might spend more money.

 - Show people using the product (as a part of your product images).
-People will find it easier to relate to that and see why they need your product.
+People will find it easier to relate to and see why they need your product.

-Besides all this, your product page, like your homepage, needs an excellent call-to-action.
-That will in most cases be the Add to Cart button.
-Limit all distractions, make the text actionable, use the right color.
+Just like your homepage, your product page needs a strong call-to-action.
+In most cases that will be the Add to Cart button.
+Limit all distractions, make the text actionable, and use the right color.
 And if possible, add a review somewhere near that button as this reinforces that feeling of trust.
 Read more on calls-to-action here, and more on button design here.

-More details and real-life examples in our product page UX article.
-If you like more insights on creating trust, please read this article we did on the matter: 7 ways to increase sales by creating trust.
-You also find a good starting point for more insights on testimonials and reviews.
-If you’d like some extra reading on discounts, check The psychology of discounts.
+There are more details and real-life examples in our product page UX article, and there are more insights on creating trust in this article: 7 ways to increase sales by creating trust.
+Our post on testimonials and reviews offers some great insights, and you should also read our post on The psychology of discounts.